cmks/DAS_Tool/README.md

                 --score_threshold 0.6
 ```

-For detaile instructions please read the documentation.
+For detailed instructions please read the documentation.